tc-playground/language-playground/01-primers/python/01-intro.md

 * `Python` has two main versions `Python3`, and, the _deprecated_ `Python 2`.

-* `Python` is an interpretted language, but, can be compiled.
+* `Python` is an interpreted language, but, can be compiled.

 * `Python` has a `REPL`.